 - Virginia still uses secured bond or “money bail” for all levels of offenses, including misdemeanors.
 This is when a person accused of a crime is ordered to pay a certain amount of money to be free before trial.
-It punishes poor people by keeping them locked up, when a wealthy person in a similar situation would be free.
+When people cannot pay those monetary amount, the remain incarcerated, essentially being punished long before their case is ever heard.

 - In addition to secured bond, magistrates and judges in Virginia can decide to hold people without bond for any type of offense, including misdemeanors.
 This means the person will be kept in jail until their trial, no matter what kind of conditions they could meet.
 Data show that holding people on “no bond” is the number one decision made by judicial officers initially considering bail in Virginia.